 If you teach your Spanish classes with a textbook, I’m sure you have a chapter where you’re supposed to cover demonstrative adjectives!
-It can be tricky at first to come up with communicative ways to teach this vocabulary, but I have a few ideas here for you to do 3 days of lessons to introduce and practice demonstrative adjectives with your students!
+It can be tricky at first to come up with communicative ways to teach this vocabulary, but I have a few ideas here for you to do 3 days of lessons.
+Learn more about these demonstrative adjectives in Spanish practice activities!

 Introducing Demonstrative Adjectives in Spanish

 Demonstrative adjectives are one of the skills I like to introduce with a Blind Kahoot!
 Kahoot itself has a lot of great resources explaining the methodology behind doing a Blind Kahoot, but in general, remember to explain to students that it isn’t like a regular Kahoot- not all of the questions will be for points, it isn’t stuff you already know, and the majority is stuff you’ll have to pick up on as the class goes through things.

 Make sure that you pause and check for understanding at the built in spots within the Kahoot- most students have figured things out before then, but it’s nice to regroup and make sure everyone is on the same page.
 Take as much or as little time as you need with your students.
 Remember, this is replacing direct instruction on the topic so checking for understanding is important.

 After your class finishes the Kahoot, distribute the Dibujos sheet.
 This is a reverse of what they have done in the Kahoot- instead of looking at a picture and matching the sentences they are now interpreting the sentence and creating the illustration.
 This handout will serve as their “notes” from the lesson for the day.